Peugeot 504: Dangel models

-There were three petrol engines available in Europe, 1796 cc and 1971 cc four cylinder and a 2664 cc V6.
-The two-litre engine was also available with Kugelfischer mechanical fuel injection, first available on the earlier Peugeot 404.
-Gearboxes were either the BA7, four-speed manual or ZF three-speed automatic.
-Later pickup trucks in Europe gained a fifth gear.
-Export market vehicles had different variations available.

 Politics

 In 1976, the Government of Sri Lanka purchased a large number of Peugeot 504s for use of dignitaries attending the Fifth Non-Aligned Movement summit in Colombo.

-In November 2010.
-Iranian state television announced Iranian President Mahmoud Ahmadinejad was to auction off his 1977 Peugeot 504 to raise money for charity.
+In November 2010, Iranian state television announced Iranian President Mahmoud Ahmadinejad was to auction off his 1977 Peugeot 504 to raise money for charity.
 The car is white with a sky-blue interior, and has covered only 37,000 km since new.
 The political significance of the car being a 504 is that it was used as a working-class status symbol to draw electoral support from the less well-off during the 2005 presidential campaign.
-The money earned from the sale at international auction is to be donated to the Mehr housing project, a network of cooperatives that provides affordable housing for low-income families.
+The money earned from the sale at international auction was to be donated to the Mehr housing project, a network of cooperatives that provides affordable housing for low-income families.
 Soon after being put on auction in January 2011, a bid of $1 million was received from "an Arab country".
 When the auction closed in March 2011, the final bid was $2.5 million.